onsip/sipjs.com/content/guides/user-agent-construction.md

 Let's walk through the process of creating a SIP user agent.

-## Overview

 ### Anonymous User Agent

 First we need to include the SIP.js library, which can be downloaded [here](/download/).

 In order to make calls and send messages you must create a SIP user agent.
-One way to do this is to create an anonymous user agent.
-To do this we will call the `SIP.UA()` method without sending anything into it.
-An anonymous user agent allows you to make calls and send messages only to other SIP user agents, and not to the PSTN.
+In this example, we will create an anonymous user agent.
+To do this call the `SIP.UA()` method, with no arguments.
+An anonymous user agent can make calls and send messages to SIP endpoints.
+It cannot receive calls or messages.

 ### Authenticated User Agent

-To create an authenticated user agent, so that you can receive calls and make calls to the PSTN, we need to pass in a configuration variable.
+To create an authenticated user agent, pass a configuration argument to the sip.ua constructor.

-This configuration variable needs a `uri`.
+This configuration object needs a `uri`.
 This will have a username and a domain.
 It will look something like `examplename@test.onsip.com` The `authorizationUser` and `password` are used to authenticate with your SIP provider.

-Further descriptions of the configuration variables can be found [here](/api/devel/ua_configuration_parameters/).
+Further descriptions of the configuration object can be found [here](/api/0.5.0/ua_configuration_parameters/).

 Directions for authenticating a user agent using OnSIP can be found [here](http://developer.onsip.com/guides/useragentauthentication/).